Miserlou/RJModules/README.md

 ### New Stuff!

-#### GlutenFree
+#### Gluten Free
 <img src="https://i.imgur.com/mah5XUi.png" width="25%">

-**GlutenFree** is an STK-based granulator.
+**Gluten Free** is an STK-based granulator.
 It makes horrible, horrible noises.
 It has six knobs, all of which you can play with.
 It works best if you load short files and turn the voices up.
+I wanted to add a V/Oct controller but couldn't figure out how to do that with the framework - want to help?

 It's a wild beast, but with enough twiddling, you can tame it and it sounds fucking awesome.